thoelkef/visualstudio-docs.de-de/docs/vs-2015/modeling/using-visual-studio-modelbus-in-a-text-template.md

      Beachten Sie die folgenden Punkte:

-    1. Die `hostSpecific`-und `inherits` Attribute der `template`-Direktive müssen festgelegt werden.
+    1. The `hostSpecific` and `inherits` attributes of the `template` directive must be set.

-    2. Der Zugriff auf das consumermodell erfolgt auf die übliche Weise über den Direktivenprozessor, der in dieser DSL generiert wurde.
+    2. The consumer model is accessed in the usual manner through the directive processor that was generated in that DSL.

-    3. Die Assembly-und Import Direktiven müssen in der Lage sein, auf ModelBus und die Typen der Anbieter-DSL zuzugreifen.
+    3. The assembly and import directives must be able to access ModelBus and the types of the provider DSL.

-    4. Wenn Sie wissen, dass viele MBRs mit dem gleichen Modell verknüpft sind, empfiehlt es sich, "immer nur einmal" aufzurufen.
+    4. If you know that many MBRs are linked to the same model, it is better to call CreateAdapter only one time.

-2. Sie speichern die Vorlage. Überprüfen Sie, ob die resultierende Textdatei der folgenden ähnelt.
+2. Sie speichern die Vorlage.
+Verify that the resulting text file resembles the following.

     ```